Belushi (film): Reception

-Cathy Smith omitted
+Belushi received positive reviews from critics.

+Owen Gleiberman of Variety called the film "meticulous and touching".
 Detroit-area film critic Tom Santilli wrote: "The documentary almost feels TOO close to Belushi...in that it seems to brush over some things that might seem obvious in other documentary films profiling a tragic life.
-For one example, the death of Belushi is not given much time at all, and sparse details are included, like how "friend" of Belushi and his supposed dealer, Cathy Smith, actually served 15 months in a California State Prison, after pleading guilty to manslaughter for being the one that injected Belushi with a lethal dose of cocaine and heroin (known as a "speedball").
+For one example, the death of Belushi is not given much time at all, and sparse details are included, like how 'friend' of Belushi and his supposed dealer, Cathy Smith, actually served 15 months in a California State Prison, after pleading guilty to manslaughter for being the one that injected Belushi with a lethal dose of cocaine and heroin (known as a 'speedball').
 There's also no mention of John's legacy or influence, which would have been a nice context to wrap into the film."

-"Smith, 39, pleaded no contest June 11, 1986 to involuntary manslaughter and three counts of furnishing and administering controlled substances to Belushi, 33, in the hours before he was found dead on March 5, 1982, in a bungalow at the Chateau Marmont hotel in West Hollywood."

-"John Belushi would not have died when he died except for the heroin that was furnished and administered by the defendant," the prosecutor said.

-Smith was arrested at the scene, but was let go by police after questioning.
-She sold her story to the National Enquirer and fled to Canada where she was later deported after the story was published and the case was reopened.
-According to the transcript of Smith's police questioning, they didn't ask where she got the drugs, leading to speculation she was an informant and they gave them to her.
-She was let go because it was a sting gone bad.